 Mike Tyson is no stranger to experimenting with drugs.
 Along with being a passionate cannabis smoker and supporter, Tyson has tested out every hallucinogenic drug under the sun.
 But it’s not just a recreational activity for the former boxing world champion.
 Tyson recently admitted in an interview that psychedelic mushrooms (magic mushrooms) “saved his life” when he was going through a dark period.

 Now, Tyson is strongly advocating for the legalization of psychedelics, claiming they can change the world for the better.

 Mike Tyson is an avid psychedelic drug user

 Tyson is well known for being an everyday marijuana smoker, and he’s even branched out to create his own cannabis empire with Tyson Ranch.
 But his passion for getting high goes far beyond just smoking weed.

 The boxing Hall of Famer has long been a user of psilocybin mushrooms, among various other hallucinogenic drugs.
 Magic mushrooms, as they’re more commonly called, can cause hallucinations and even an altered perception of time and space.
-In the medical world, psilocybin mushrooms are used to treat depression, anxiety, and manage addiction.
+In the medical world, psilocybin mushrooms are used to treat depression and anxiety and manage addiction.

 Tyson admitted last year during an appearance on Logan Paul’s podcast, Impaulsive, that he would eat an ounce of magic mushrooms and go to the gym to train.
 He even ingested four grams of the stuff live during the interview.